-Unfortunately, life insurance is a subject usually perpetuated by myths and not well-disclosed facts.
-Many people think that the death benefit of life insurance isn’t worth the monthly payments, but they aren’t aware of the advantages policyholders can utilize.
+Unfortunately, life insurance is usually perpetuated by myths and not well-known facts.
+Many people think that the death benefit of any policy, especially overfunded life insurance, isn’t worth the monthly payments, but they aren’t aware of the advantages policyholders can utilize.

-According to LIMRA’s study, as of 2020, about 54% of people in the United States possess some type of life insurance.
-However, not all of them are using it in the best way possible.
+According to LIMRA’s study, as of 2022, about 52% of people in the United States possess life insurance.
+However, not all of them use it in the best way possible.

-Overfunded life insurance can seem like a complex theme, but we’re here to help.
-In this article, we’ll explain:
+Overfunded life insurance is complex, but we’re here to help.
+In this article, we’ll answer the following questions:

 - What is overfunded life insurance?